MediaComem/comem-archioweb/subjects/mongoose/README.md

 #### Handling validations

-The callback passed to `save()` will receive an error if validations fail:
+The promise returned by `save()` will be rejected if validations fail

 ```js
 let person = new Person({